LiveSuggest

 4. Simpler vendor assessment — your legal team has fewer concerns when no personal data leaves your device

-5. Cross-border simplicity — the varying consent laws between countries matter less when there’s no recording
+5. Cross-border simplicity — varying consent laws between countries matter less when there’s no recording

 Before You Choose: 5 Questions to Ask

-When evaluating any AI meeting tool, ask these questions to understand your consent obligations:
+When evaluating any AI meeting tool, work through these questions to understand your consent obligations:

 1. Does this tool record audio?
 If yes, consent requirements apply in most jurisdictions.